Electoral district of Secret Harbour

 Secret Harbour is an electoral district of the Western Australian Legislative Assembly.

 Secret Harbour is located in outer-metropolitan Perth, covering the vast majority of the former seat of Warnbro, which was renamed to Secret Harbour at the 2023 redistribution.
-Differing from its predecessor, Secret Harbour crosses the boundary of metropolitan Perth by taking in parts of the seat of Mandurah.
+Differing from its predecessor, Secret Harbour crosses the boundary of metropolitan Perth by taking in parts of Mandurah.

-Secret Harbour was first contested at the 2025 state election with a notional margin for the Labor Party at 31.3% margin.
+Secret Harbour was first contested at the 2025 state election with a notional margin for the Labor Party of 31.3%.
 Paul Papalia, the MP for the outgoing electorate of Warnbro was elected as Secret Harbour's inaugural member following the election.

+On 6 July 2026, Papalia announced his resignation, citing a family member's medical issues, triggering a by-election, which was held on 29 August 2026.
+The by-election was won by Luke Herdegen of One Nation, who became their first member in the Western Australian Legislative Assembly.